dolcikey/PostSelectML/README.md

 # Conclusion and Future Steps

-The baseline model preformed much better than expected, and I was able to minimize the loss within the first couple of models.
+The baseline model preformed much better than expected in training AWS, and I was able to minimize the loss within the first couple of models, however, the model did preform well during prediction, likely due to the class imbalance.
 I think this shows that the potential for this model is very high, and that this could work for a business case.

 I did run into issues with needing more people/diversity and images due to not wanting any models to be repeated in the train, test, and validation images.
 I plan to add a couple more photo sessions into the data and see if this helps fix that issue.

-Additional metrics would be nice to have.
-The way AWS allows models to run is quite specific.
-In the next week I will delve into metrics with the models I have run as well as optimizing and building in layers to help with the image evaluation.
+I think due to the small data, this also had an impact on the preformance.

+Local modeling was able to weight the classes, and also show recall metrics.
+This helped immensely, although the model tends to overfit quickly.
+Additional modeling and data should help increase model preformance.

 ## Image Size

 I would like to be able to include code to compress a .NEF image so that .NEF images could be automatically fed into the model, but for this model which is more proof of concept, compressed images were needed due to fime and hardware constraints.

-I would also like to find a way to not have to compress images so much as I believe the compression really loses a lot of the image.
-However, this did not seem the case when the Binary Accuracy was referenced.

 ## Apps and Software Development